ABOUT THE PROGRAM

 INSTRUCTOR BIO

 Moses Daly has been an FAA certified A&P for 20+ years having worked in general aviation, for flight schools and the airlines.
 In addition to being an A&P, he has his Inspection Authorization (IA) and is an FAA Designated Maintenance Examiner (DME).
-He’s also a certified Commercial pilot and flight instructor and co-founded Vermont’s largest FAA Part 141 flight school, Vermont Flight Academy.
-In his spare time he enjoys taking people for rides up and down Lake Champlain in his Cessna 172H.
+He’s also a certified Commercial pilot and flight instructor who co-founded Vermont’s largest FAA Part 141 flight school, Vermont Flight Academy.
+In his spare time, he enjoys taking people for rides up and down Lake Champlain in his Cessna 172H.
 Moses has been sharing his love of all things aviation with BTC students for over 10 years.